JnyJny/meowmeow/articles/00-Multi-File-C-Program.md

 ### Concept: MeowMeow - A Stream Encoder/Decoder

-When I was a dewy-eyed kid studying computer science in the late 80s, and early 90s, there were an actual plethora of encoding schemes.
+When I was a dewy-eyed kid studying computer science in the late 80s and early 90s, there were an actual plethora of encoding schemes.
 Some of them were for compressing files, some were for packaging files together and others had no purpose but to be excrutiatingly silly.
 An example of the last is the [MooMoo encoding scheme][3].

-To give our program a purpose, I'll update this concept for the [2000s][4] and implement a MeowMeow encoding since the Internet loves cats.
-The basic idea here is to take files and encode each nibble (half of a byte) with the text "meow".
+To give our program a purpose, I'll update this concept for the modern era and implement a MeowMeow encoding since [the Internet loves cats][4].
+The basic idea here is to take a file and encode each nibble (half of a byte or four bits) with the text "meow".
 A lower-case letter indicates a zero and upper-case indicates a one.
 Yes, it will balloon the size of a file since we are trading four bits for thirty two bits.
 Yes, it's pointless.
-But just imagine the surpise on someone's face when this
+But just imagine the surpise on someone's face when this happens:
-happens:

 ```console
 $ cat /home/your_sibling/.super_secret_journal_of_my_innermost_thoughts